-Fighting global warming, repowering Vermont, and saving Vermonters money with local, green energy solutions.
+Fighting the climate crisis, repowering Vermont, and saving Vermonters money with local, green energy solutions.

-To help meet these ambitious targets and make Vermont an even better place to live, VPIRG is working to help shift Vermont away from dirty energy and towards clean alternatives.
+To help meet Vermont’s ambitious climate targets and make our state an even better place to live, VPIRG is working to help shift Vermont away from dirty energy and towards clean alternatives.
 We all know the costs of dirty energy – global warming, health risks, air and water pollution, and an unstable economic future.
 On top of all that, Vermonters send over a billion dollars out of state – out of the local economy – every year to pay for fossil fuels.
 That’s money we could be keeping in our state.

-Learn more about some of our key climate & energy campaigns below:
+Learn more about our Climate & Energy campaigns:

 Recent Climate & Energy News